openstack-archive/wsme/doc/types.rst

 Types
 =====

-3 kinds of data types can be used as input or output by WSME.
+Three kinds of data types can be used as input or output by WSME.

 Native types
 ------------

-The native types are a fixed set of standard python types that the different protocols will map to theirs own basic types.
+The native types are a fixed set of standard Python types that different protocols map to their own basic types.

 The native types are :